pprunty/magikarp/README.md

 The model will be persisted in the volume mount in the `ollama` directory at the project root, so this will go quickly with subsequent starts._

-** IMPORTANT: Before triggering any of the APIs, you need to wait for the `ollama` image to finish installing and initializzing the magikarp LLM, this takes place in the [entrypoint.sh](./entrypoint.sh).
+** IMPORTANT: Before triggering any of the APIs, you need to wait for the `ollama` image to finish installing and initializing the magikarp LLM, this takes place in the [entrypoint.sh](./entrypoint.sh).

 The FastAPI webserver has two endpoints: